ballerina-platform/ballerina-lang/README.md

 ### Download the binary

-You can download the Ballerina distribution, try samples, and read the documentation at http://ballerinalang.org.
+You can download the Ballerina distribution at http://ballerinalang.org.

 [(Back to top)](#table-of-contents)